LG Secret (KF750)

 The LG Secret (a.k.a.
 LG KF750) is a 3G slider-style mobile phone manufactured by LG Electronics.
 It is the third phone in LG's "Black Label Series", following the LG Chocolate and LG Shine.
 It was released on May 3, 2008 in Europe.

 It has a 5.0-megapixel camera and Neon touch navigation, and is notable for incorporating these in a slim slider form design.

+It also was released in Japanese market by NTT Docomo under the name L-01A, but it has a largest screen (at least 2.8 inch WQVGA), also has a 1seg TV tuner, and has a physical navigation keypad rather than touch navigation keypad.

 Design

 The phone is black, with the battery cover made of carbon fiber.
 The front display is shielded with tempered glass.
 The top of the phone is covered with synthetic leather.
 The phone also features mechanical Send, End and Cancel buttons, addressing a complaint that some users had with previous LG phones.
 Although the device is marketed as a fashion style mobile, its hardware is on par with many feature mobiles on the market at the time of launch.

 Features

 At the time of its release, the phone was the world's slimmest 5.0-megapixel camera phone.
 It records video in VGA @ 30fps and QVGA @ 120fps and "time lapse videos". the QVGA videos are recorded in 120fps and then saved at 15fps. this enables slow motion videos.
 The videos are recorded with divx encoding which balances quality with file size.